 Kindness Postboxes

-Mayor of Antrim and Newtownabbey, Councillor Neil Kelly commented, “I would like to congratulate the four Antrim and Newtownabbey Loneliness Network Champions who provide friendly and invaluable support to those who are feeling lonely.
-I look forward to continue working with the Antrim and Newtownabbey Loneliness Network to promote the Chatty Benches and Chatty Cafes as we tackle the issues of loneliness and isolation within our Borough together’’
+Mayor of Antrim and Newtownabbey, Councillor Leah Kirkpatrick commented, “I would like to congratulate the Antrim and Newtownabbey Loneliness Network Champions who provide invaluable support to those who are lonely and create opportunities to connect with others.
+I look forward to working with the Antrim and Newtownabbey Loneliness Network as we tackle the issues of loneliness and isolation within our Borough.”

 Loneliness Network Spring Social